drew-two/GTSRB-Traffic-Sign-Image-Recognition/Project_Description.md

 # MLOps Final Project

-You may not agree with how I have judged myself so far, this for me to plan my project
+You may not agree with how I have judged myself so far, this was just for me to plan my project

 ## What's Needed